 I also have a copy of a similar document referring to our Bicentenary in 2009 which lists all the Humber Past Masters since 1809.

-Turning to our own working practices, in no particular order, the following "lapses" might be addressed:
+Turning to our own working practices, in no particular order, the following changes have occurred:

 I think I have prevaricated long enough for now.

 [Thanks, Trevor!
 Not prevarication: some useful observations for us all there!
 Have any other Brethren any comments or observations to offer?]